Skip to content

 Son of Seti I, grandson of Ramses I, and the third pharaoh of the 19th Dynasty.

-Like his father, Ramses II was a skilful military leader.
-One of the highlights of his campaigns was defeating the Hittites at the battle of Kadesh in 1279 BC and signing a peace treaty with them, the first ever of its kind.
-During his reign, Egypt became a rich country thanks to all the bounty he gained from the other countries he conquered and the victories he made.
+Like his father, Ramses II was a skilled military leader.
+One of the highlights of his campaigns was defeating the Hittites at the battle of Kadesh in 1279 BC and signing a peace treaty with them, the first of its kind.
+During his reign, Egypt became a rich country thanks to the bounty he gained from the other nations he conquered and the victories he made.

-Additionally, Ramses II left an architectural legacy best represented by many gigantic statues of himself, the Ramesseum, which is his mortuary temple, and the magnificent temples of Abu Simbel in Aswan.
+Additionally, Ramses II left an architectural legacy best represented by many gigantic statues of himself, the Ramesseum, his mortuary temple, and the magnificent temples of Abu Simbel in Aswan.

-Ramses II had so many wives, one of whom was the famous Queen Nefertari.
-He had over 100 children and named so many of them Ramses, too, again in honour of his grandfather.
+Ramses II had many wives, including the famous Queen Nefertari.
+He had over 100 children and named many of them Ramses, too, again in honour of his grandfather.
 However, he gave each of them an additional name to help distinguish them from one another, such as Ramses-Meryamun.
-Only one of those Ramseses, Ramses B, was appointed crown prince, but he died while his father was still in power.
+Only one of those Ramseseses, Ramses B, was appointed crown prince, but he died while his father was still in power.

 ramesses